DanielJohnBenton/Kingplayer/README.md

 One unsolved problem in mathematics is the question of whether or not an [infinite game](https://en.wikipedia.org/wiki/Beggar-my-neighbour#Relation_to_mathematics) can occur.

-# :diamonds: Playing a game
+# :hearts: Playing a game

 A very short game between **2 players** might look like this: